Thank you.

 I can't say that I do have a knowing about that.

-I can't cross because there's a snake.
+But all they can't cross is a snake.

 And then someone comes from the other side and says,